BestTimesToVisit.com Logo

 transport

-Book your safari jeep and guide in advance, especially during peak season (December to April).
-You can often arrange this through your accommodation or reputable tour operators in Tissamaharama.
+Book your safari jeep and driver in advance, especially during peak season (December to April).
+You can often arrange this through your accommodation, or look for reputable operators in Tissamaharama.
 Negotiate the price and duration of your safari beforehand to avoid misunderstandings.

 food